Coaching 2.0: A New Trend in Business Development

 Even so, marketing budgets remain cripplingly lean, at less than 3% of revenue (and include many relatively unproductive uses such as partners’ discretionary marketing accounts), and marketing/sales/BD training is included in that anemic figure.

 By contrast, law firms’ corporate clients, according to Forbes magazine, are emphasizing the amount spent on marketing relative to other types of strategic spending.
-Indeed, industry-wide marketing spending as a percent of firm revenues increased 30% from 8.5% in February 2012, to 11% in August 2012.
+Indeed, industry-wide marketing spending as a percent of firm revenues increases steadily, well into double digits.

 It’s important to note that neither training nor sales are part of that marketing budget.
 They each have separate budgets.
 In fact, at leading edge companies, corporate training budgets represent 5 percent to 20 percent of total corporate profits.